piranna/Best-practices-for-Node.js-projects/README.md

 # Node.js best practices

+Project-wide best practices and recomendations for Node.js

 (c) 2019 Jesús Leganés-Combarro 'piranna'

 I've done several code auditories in the past to diferent companies, and found some common errors and patterns that decrease code quality and increase their technical debt.
 This is a guide and recopilation of best practices to try to minimize and fix them.
+This is not the only Node.js best practices guide you can found, if you want one so big can blow your mind and transform you in a better developer (and maybe a better person) take a look at https://github.com/goldbergyoni/nodebestpractices, but as far as I know, it's the only one that don't focus only on code but also consider best practices applied to the all project.

-This document was originally published at https://github.com/piranna/Node.js-best-practices
+This book was originally published at https://github.com/piranna/Node.js-best-practices

 **Disclaimer**: advices provided here are based on my own experience and could